 An organization that works with the U.S. Computer Emergency Readiness Team (CERT) and the private sector.
 CERT C.C. studies computer and network security in order to provide incident response services to victims of attacks, publish alerts concerning vulnerabilities and threats, and offer information to help improve computer and network security.

-The set of victimizations reported to the NCVS in interviews conducted during the same calendar year.
-This set may include victimizations which occurred in the previous calendar year, due to the retrospective nature of the NCVS interview.
+The set of victimizations reported to the National Crime Victimization Survey (NCVS) in interviews conducted during the same calendar year.
+This set may include victimizations that occurred in the previous calendar year, due to the retrospective nature of the NCVS interview.
 Collection year data are used in tables beginning in 1996.
 See "Data year."

 The supervision of criminal offenders in the resident population, as opposed to confining offenders in secure correctional facilities.
 The two main types of community corrections supervision are probation and parole.
 Community corrections is also referred to as community supervision.

-A philosophy that promotes organizational strategies, which support the systematic use of partnerships and problem-solving techniques between the police and the community.
-These strategies proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
-For more information about community policing please visit the Office of Community Oriented Policing Services (COPS) website.
+A philosophy promoting organizational strategies that support the systematic use of partnerships and problem-solving techniques between the police and the community.
+These strategies proactively address the immediate conditions that give rise to public safety issues, such as crime, social disorder, and fear of crime.
+For more information about community policing, please visit the Office of Community Oriented Policing Services (COPS) website.

 A hidden fragment of computer code which propagates by inserting itself into or modifying other programs.
 Includes viruses, worms, and Trojan horses.
 Excludes spyware, adware, and other malware.